 St Michael at Barford St Michael was the last church of my visit to the area, I had thought of visiting the church in Barford St John but as I had no head back from the churchwarden I gave up on visiting, as it was I had driven past the place any way on my way to this church.
 It was open as I hoped when I arrived due to some church representatives discussing some work to be done.
-I found out as I was leaving the church is normally kept locked so I was lucky I managed to go inside and get my photos
+The church is normally open Wednesdays to Sundays between 10am and 3pm.

 "The bell tower and north doorway of Church of England parish church of St Michael are Norman.
 Much of the rest of the church was rebuilt in the 13th century in the Early English Gothic style.
 It is a Grade I listed building.
 In August 1549 the vicar, James Webbe, was executed at Aylesbury for his part in leading a rising in protest at the abolition of the Latin liturgy and other religious reforms."